Scientific Name

 Description

-Turbinicarpus valdezianus var. albiflorus is a dwarf cactus with a globular, usually solitary stem completely divided into angled tubercles and obscured by dense spines.
-The stem grows up to 2 inches (5 cm) tall and up to 0.8 inches (2 cm) in diameter.
-It has 30 or more distinctive white feathery radial spines per areole.
-The spines spread out horizontally, forming small "umbrellas" on the tips of the tubercles.
-This variety lacks central spines.
-Flowers are pure white with yellow stamen and white stigma.
+Turbinicarpus valdezianus var. albiflorus is a dwarf cactus with a green, usually solitary stem that has hatchet-shaped, spirally arranged tubercles covered by short, pectinate spines.
+The stem can grow up to 2 inches (5 cm) tall and 0.8 inches (2 cm) in diameter, initially spherical with a depressed apex, becoming cylindrical with age.
+Each areole bears about 25 to 30 distinctive white radial spines that spread horizontally, forming small umbrellas on the tips of the tubercles.
+The central spines are absent.

 Turbinicarpus prefer to be in a well-ventilated position in full sun to maintain a good body color and spinal development.
-The golden rule when it comes to watering is "never water when the soil is still damp."
+The golden rule regarding watering is "never water when the soil is still damp."
 This is the one error that will certainly kill any plant.
-Watering should commence in the spring, depending upon the weather conditions at the time.
-The plants should initially be given a light spray to gently encourage them into growth.
+Watering should commence in the spring, depending on the weather conditions.
+The plants should initially be lightly sprayed to encourage gentle growth.

-These cacti can withstand high summer temperatures and benefit, providing accompanied by good ventilation.
-Do not be tempted to overcrowd the plants, and they will be far happier with a little space to allow the air to circulate.
-Winter temperatures can be set as low at 44 to 46 °F (7 to 8 °C).
-Indeed the plants need these low temperatures to ensure a sustained dormant period resulting in good growth and flowering the following growing season.
+These cacti can withstand high summer temperatures and benefit from good ventilation.
+Do not be tempted to overcrowd the plants; they will be far happier with a little space to allow the air to circulate.
+Winter temperatures can be low at 44°F to 46°F (7°C to 8°C).
+Indeed, the plants need these low temperatures to ensure a sustained dormant period, resulting in good growth and flowering the following growing season.

 Learn more at How to Grow and Care for Turbinicarpus.